apache/incubator-datalab/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; [Azure OAuth2 Authentication](#Azure_OAuth2_Authentication)

 ---------------
-# What is Data Lab? <a name="What_is_DLAB"></a>
+# What is DataLab? <a name="What_is_DLAB"></a>

-Data Lab is an essential toolset for analytics.
+DataLab is an essential toolset for analytics.
 It is a self-service Web Console, used to create and manage exploratory environments.
 It allows teams to spin up analytical environments with best of breed open-source tools just with a single click of the mouse.
 Once established, environment can be managed by an analytical team itself, leveraging simple and easy-to-use Web Interface.